 - Navigate back to this form to review the responses.
 You can also set the form to send responses directly to your email.

-To ensure people fill out your survey and that you get the information you need, we recommend incorporating elements of your company’s branding and asking open-ended questions.
+To ensure people fill out your survey and you get the information you need, we recommend incorporating elements of your company’s branding and asking open-ended questions.

 When you think “survey”, you probably don’t think “branding tool.”
 But just like any materials you present to your customers and business partners, it’s important to remember that they represent your business.
 This is why branding is an important consideration, even with a simple form.